Why We Need An Empathy Revolution in Business

 Indeed, whether in sports, politics or business, he says, the best leaders are usually humble— and whether through nature or nurture, humility is a much more common feature in women than men.
 For example, women outperform men on emotional intelligence, which is a strong driver of modest behaviors.

-Unsurprisingly,Chamorro-Premuzic contends, the mythical image of a “leader” embodies many of the characteristics commonly found in personality disorders, “such as narcissism (Steve Jobs or Vladimir Putin), psychopathy (fill in the name of your favorite despot here), histrionic (Richard Branson or Steve Ballmer) or Machiavellian (nearly any federal-level politician) personalities.
+Unsurprisingly,Chamorro-Premuzic contends, the mythical image of a “leader” embodies many of the characteristics commonly found in personality disorders, “such as narcissism (Donald Trump or Vladimir Putin), psychopathy (fill in the name of your favorite despot here), histrionic (Richard Branson or Steve Ballmer) or Machiavellian (nearly any federal-level politician) personalities.
 The sad thing is not that these mythical figures are unrepresentative of the average manager, but that the average manager will fail precisely for having these characteristics.”

 He concludes, “there is no denying that women’s path to leadership positions is paved with many barriers including a very thick glass ceiling.
 But a much bigger problem is the lack of career obstacles for incompetent men, and the fact that we tend to equate leadership with the very psychological features that make the average man a more inept leader than the average woman.
 The result is a pathological system that rewards men for their incompetence while punishing women for their competence, to everybody’s detriment.”